smallhadroncollider/taskell/roadmap.md

 - Copy and paste?
 - Pressing Enter on empty list shows an subtasks box with an error
 - Cursor goes missing on the left hand side at the end of a line - needs to wrap
+- Sub-task count not visible on last item in a list longer than the vertical height